ConsenSysMesh/cava/README.md

 The website will be up at https://tuweni.apache.org.

-Cava is still maintained for now, but all new features and changes should go to Apache Tuweni.
+Cava is now officially deprecated, and all future changes go to Apache Tuweni.

 # Cava: ConsenSys Core Libraries for Java (& Kotlin)